OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 OpenDDS, an open-source implementation of DDS, supports all of the DDS specifications mentioned in this section.
 In particular, it implements DDS-XTypes for extensible and dynamic topic types and its necessary IDL extensions, DDS-RTPS for interoperability with other DDS implementations, and DDS Security.
 In the next section, we demonstrate an application that simulates a TMS-compliant microgrid using OpenDDS.
-In the subsequent section, we provide more details on and references to OpenDDS resources.
+In a subsequent section, we provide more details on and references to OpenDDS resources.

 ## TMS Demo Using OpenDDS

-We developed a set of applications that simulate devices common to TMS-compliant microgrids including a Microgrid Controller, a Source, a Load, and a Distribution device.
+We developed a set of applications that simulate devices common to TMS-compliant microgrids including a microgrid controller, a source, a load, and a distribution device.
-The simulation is driven by a command-line interface (CLI) program that sets up the topology of the power devices and acts partially as a Microgrid Dashboard from which an operator can issue commands to the devices in the microgrid.
+The simulation is driven by a command-line interface (CLI) program that sets up the topology of the power devices and acts partially as a microgrid dashboard from which an operator can issue commands to the devices in the microgrid.

 The following diagram shows the components of the simulated microgrid.